cognitone/sprike/README.md

 ## Download

 This repository includes source code only.
-You can download ready-to-use compiled plug-ins with installers for Windows and Mac (VST, VST3 and AudioUnits) from the Cognitone [website](http://www.cognitone.com/get/sprike).
+You can download ready-to-use compiled plug-ins with installers for Windows and Mac (VST, VST3 and AudioUnits) from the Cognitone site: [http://www.cognitone.com/get/sprike](http://www.cognitone.com/get/sprike).

 ## Support The Author